Drezbo/LOR.GG/README.md

+# Legends of Runeterra Discord Bot:

+Below is the original documentation and the tutorial followed to set up this bot.
+The bot in this repo has been updated to have these commands:

+- `!deck {code}`
+  - Prints the given deck in an embedded message.

 # How to Build Your First Discord Bot with Node.js

 Michiel Mulders shows you how to install and set up a new Discord bot, which is made easier thanks to the API offered by the Discord.js package.